Skip to main content

 Argonne model informs the technology of the winner of a prestigious battery recycling prize

-Argonne’s EverBatt model informs investment decisions in sustainable, cost-effective battery recycling infrastructure.
+Argonne’s EverBatt model informs investment decisions in cost-effective battery recycling infrastructure.
 (Image by Shutterstock.)

 Argonne has a model which informed the technology of Schaumburg, Illinois-based Renewance.
 The company subsequently led a winning team in a prestigious battery recycling prize competition.
 This successful application of the model, called EverBatt, demonstrates its potential to help shape a robust battery recycling industry.

-Renewance’s digital platform helps owners of end-of-life grid batteries determine the most cost-effective, environmentally friendly reuse, repurposing and recycling options.
+Renewance’s digital platform helps owners of end-of-life grid batteries determine the most cost-effective reuse, repurposing and recycling options.

 Many of Renewance’s customers need to decommission remote battery sites.
 This involves dismantling the components before transporting them to a recycling facility.
 Renewance can potentially hold the equipment in interim storage” warehouses until there is enough volume for transport by full truck loads.